 For this blog, we will post a joint review of each book we read for book club.
 We’ll also post the next book coming up in book club.
 So feel free to read along with us or use our book selections and questions in your own book club!

-Where Did We Get This Book: From the library!
+Where Did I Get This Book: The library!

 Book Club Questions

 - The future that Butler paints in this book has a lot of mirrors to a reality that we seem to be nearly living in.
 Do you think that what happens to society in this book could happen in a similar fashion in real life?
 Why or why not?

 - Even though Lauren is living in an unstable society and there is lots of violence and despair, she still seems to want to have kids some day.
 Why do you think that is?

 - Does Lauren’s religion or belief system of Earthseed connect to you?
 Do you see it as a new religion?
 A cult?
 Something else?

 - At one point Lauren says that she isn’t inventing Earthseed, but discovering it.
 What do you make of that statement?